jaki95/whats-this-id/README.md

 ```

 The frontend will connect to the backend service to process your DJ sets and split them into individual tracks.

+## Features

+- **Tracklist Search**: Search for DJ set tracklists and select the one you want to process
+- **AI Metadata Extraction**: Use OpenAI GPT-4o-mini to automatically extract artist names and years from DJ set titles
+- **Track Splitting**: Split DJ sets into individual tracks based on tracklist timings
+- **Download**: Download individual tracks or the full set as a ZIP file